 You’re not alone.
 It’s estimated that there are 1.7 million people in England living with sight loss that has a significant impact on their daily lives, and each year around 20,000 Certificates of Vision Impairment are issued.

 People have been through what you’re now experiencing and asked many of the same questions you may have asked.
 This is the information that they have found to be helpful, and we hope that this will give you some reassurance.
 You’re bound to experience challenges and our aim is to help you to discover some of the solutions.

 What happens in Newcastle

 In Newcastle there is a range of help available when you are first diagnosed – the Eye Clinic Liaison service based at the RVI, a referral to Adult Services and ourselves.
-Our Sight Awareness For Everyone course is a great place to start.
-The following is a link to our page SAFE Course.
+Our Vision Matters Course (VMC) is a great place to start.
+For more information about this course, please visit he following link VMC.